top of page

 10 things you should know before the semester begins:

-1. Majors Only Section: This section of ECON 2005 differs significantly from other sections offered at Virginia Tech because you are enrolled in a section with other economics majors.
+1. Majors Only Section: This section of ECON 2005 differs significantly from other sections offered at Virginia Tech because you are enrolled in a section with only other economics majors.
 Because you're already interested in the subject, we'll instead explore the topic in more depth than other sections.
 I hope to explore some more complicated topics so that you're better prepared for future econ courses.

 bottom of page